quiverproject/quiver/README.md

 ### Why

-Qt Creator is fine, but compiling an app just to design with QML is a drag.
+Qt Creator is great, but compiling an app just to design with QML is a drag.

 ### What